 A few weeks ago, my mom texted me that Nancy Hughes had died.
 If you weren’t aware, she was John Hughes’ widow and, after reading the article, she was honestly the reason Mr. Hughes was so successful.

 Which is interesting because I wrote this line in my screenplay about her:

-It was after reading Mrs. Hughes’ obituary and article in the Sun-Times, that I realized I don’t want the screenplay to become anything more than a lovely homage to Mr. Hughes and his movies.
-They were highly protective of Mr. Hughes’ work, their family name, and their privacy, as they should be.
+It was after reading Mrs. Hughes’ obituary and the article in the Sun-Times that I realized I don’t want the screenplay to become anything more than a lovely homage to Mr. Hughes and his movies.
+The family is highly protective of Mr. Hughes’ work, their family name, and their privacy, as they should be.

 Why?
 Maybe because doing so brings me peace.
 Probably because at this point, they feel like family.